pcmaldonado/Disaster_Response/README.md

 It also contains the python script needed to apply the entire ETL process, process_data.py, which extracts data from csv files, transforms them and then loads them into a single SQLite database.

-To run this script on the command line, from the project folder:
+To run this script on the command line, from the project folder: <br>
 `python data/process_data.py`

 ## Models